yingding/ai-hackathon-022025/docs/07 Copilot Studio.md

 ## Add an action to your agent

 ### 1. Create a custom connector
-For your agent to connect to Azure Foundry endpoints, you need to create a custom connector.
+For your agent to connect to Azure Foundry or any other endpoints, you need to create a custom connector.

 Go to [[Power Automate]](https://make.preview.powerautomate.com) You will have to switch on some menu points on the left side